Zoids Index

 Early Life

 Souga, at first, refused to take any pilot.
 He lived in Kageri Village with Midori for quite some time, and eventually warmed up to her.
-She actually started riding Souga when she was only 5 years old, and stayed with the Zoid ever since.
+She actually started riding Souga when she was only 5 years old, and she's stayed with the Zoid ever since.

 Chapter 1, Start of an Adventure